 6 Data

 The historical pricing data for Bitcoin was obtained from CryptoCompare API from October 3, 2016 to February 10, 2018 [19].
 This low-level hourly resolution allowed us to resample it for any desired resolution.
-For this project, the data we used the default one hour sampling of 82 days yielding 1,986 data points.
+For this project, the data we used the default one-hour sampling of 82 days yielding 1,986 data points.
 The raw Bitcoin data in Table 1 is then read by the Labeler component which calculates data in Table 2.
 Data from table 2 is the read into the Modeler component which fits a model to classify a record as buy, sell, of hold.

 Table 1.
 Exchange dataset read into Labeler component.